 Jones passed on the perfect opportunity to unveil such evidence on Friday night, during an appearance on CNN with Chris Cuomo.
 But the interview, like Jones’ written statement, came off as unfocused and meandering, with no evidence in support of her allegations.

-Jones’ full statement can be read here:
+Jones’ full statement can be read here [archived version] (bold emphasis added to the relevant context below):

 Statement issued by Rebekah Jones for public release